francoricci/zabbix_zfs-on-freebsd/README.md

 # Monitor ZFS on FreeBSD on Zabbix

-This template is a fork of the project published to: https://github.com/Cosium/zabbix_zfs-on-linux
+This template is a fork of the project published by Cosium (https://github.com/Cosium) at: https://github.com/Cosium/zabbix_zfs-on-linux

 Template has the same feauteres of "zabbix_zfs-on-linux" but it works on FreeBSD.